halfzebra/elm-examples/README.md

-# Advanced examples of Elm
+# Practical examples in Elm

 A collection of examples with advanced techniques for real-world Elm apps.